rstudio/tfdeploy/README.md

 datasets <- tf$contrib$learn$datasets
 mnist <- datasets$mnist$read_data_sets("MNIST-data", one_hot = TRUE)

+# Note that we define x as the input tensor
+# and y as the output tensor that will contain
+# the scores.
+These are referenced in export_savedmodel
 x <- tf$placeholder(tf$float32, shape(NULL, 784L))
 W <- tf$Variable(tf$zeros(shape(784L, 10L)))
 b <- tf$Variable(tf$zeros(shape(10L)))